Higher Education Suicide Prevention Conference

 Suicide Prevention Awareness Walk

-The Husky, Help & Hope Suicide Prevention Awareness Walk brings together Huskies for Suicide Prevention, a UW student group, and Forefront Suicide Prevention.
-The Walk is designed to spread suicide prevention and awareness to the community and to set a model that other schools can follow.
+The Husky, Help & Hope Suicide Prevention Awareness Walk brings together Huskies for Suicide Prevention and Awareness (HSPA), a UW student group, and Forefront Suicide Prevention.
+The Walk is designed to spread suicide prevention and mental health awareness to the community and to set a model that other schools can follow.
 Each year, the walk brings together hundreds of supporters on the University of Washington campus.

 Huskies for Suicide Prevention and Awareness (HSPA)

 Huskies for Suicide Prevention and Awareness (HSPA) is a Registered Student Organization (RSO) at the University of Washington.
 Established in 2011, HSPA is dedicated to the destigmatization of suicide and mental health, as well as the promotion of mental well-being and positive living by building a strong, accepting, and safe university community.
 HSPA educates and develops better student awareness of mental illness and provides a safe space for sensitive issues to be discussed.
-HSPA works with Forefront to host the following events: (1) LEARN™ training: free 1.5-hour long suicide prevention training session held at UW (expected to launch in 2018); (2) Stress Less Week: a nightly event the week before finals, consisting of hosting therapy dogs and handing out free goodie bags and hot drinks at Odegaard Undergraduate Library; (3) legislation and policymaking opportunities, such as Olympia lobby day; and (4) Husky Help & Hope (H3) Walk: our annual spring charity walk for suicide prevention and awareness.
+Forefront acts as an advisor for the group.

 Jed Foundation and the Forefront Suicide Prevention Partnership